hilmysyarif/Cryptocurrency-faucet-script/README.md

 If you set "stage_payments" => true and "staged_payment_cron_only" => false you just have to create a cronjob for /lib/proxy_filter/cron/tor.php

-// IMPORTANT: The tor proxy list gets downloaded from https://www.dan.me.uk/torlist/ - He just allow to download it only once th hour!
+// IMPORTANT: The tor proxy list gets downloaded from https://www.dan.me.uk/torlist/ - He just allow to download it only once the hour!
 Otherwise you will be banned from the service! //

 How to add promo codes: